What are European reference networks?

 ERNs were set up under the 2011 Directive on patients’ rights in cross-border healthcare.
 This Directive also makes it easier for patients to access information on healthcare and thus increase their treatment options.

-To find information points on cross-boarder healthcare in the country where you want to be treated, click here
+To find information points on cross-border healthcare in the country where you want to be treated, click here